Building Efficient Embedded System Design: Process, Types, and Implementation

 - Real-time embedded systems

 The design process of embedded systems depends on the specific system type, and features a wide range of engineering details and customization options.
+The design of all systems must involve and respect the principles of medical IT interoperability.
 Let’s check out the differences between these major system types.

 Standalone embedded systems